falcon78/myArticles/Math/Art Of Problem Solving Basic Vol 1/Chapter 25 - Learning To Count.md

 ## Restrictions on Multiplication

-- If the actions are not **Independent** then the Multiplication methods starts to break down.
+- If the actions are not **dependent** then the Multiplication methods starts to break down.
+- Sometimes the order in which we treat the contributors matters in restricted problems.
+  - eg. How many five-digit numbers ending in 1,2, or 4 are there with no digits repeated?
+    - You can't use `9 (can't have 0 here) * 9 * 8 * 7 * 3` because the first digit might include 1, 2 or 4 already.
+    - Thus you have to take care of the last digit first and first digit second (First digit can't have 0) : `(8 * 8 * 7 * 6 * 3)`
 ## Permutations, Arrangements, and $!$

 ### Permutations